Sygitech Blog

-Why security needs to be integral to DevOps
+Why Security Needs to Be Integral to DevOps

 DevOps is a popular work culture that allows the development and operations teams to work together to complete a development cycle at a faster pace than they used to do with traditional approaches.
 There are multiple advantages of adopting DevOps including shorter development cycles, faster innovation, reduced deployment failures, and time to recover, improved communication and collaboration, increased efficiencies, and reduced costs.
+In case of software development, along with a faster development cycle, security is a vital criterion.
+Ignoring security while delivering software at high velocity can harm competitiveness in today’s marketplace.

 • Developers are using tools to do Application Security Testing (AST).
 As those are not integrated into the daily development environments, the whole process gets delayed and challenging to get done.